 Her life as an entrepreneur started in 2002 with Hispanic Marketing Group, in 2018 she became founding partner of the Culture Shift Team.
 Marcela has also been a partner and investor in other entrepreneurship ventures, most recently with Mi Tribu, an import and retail business of arts and crafts handmade by disenfranchised women in Latin American countries.

-She is the current president and board chair of the Tennessee Latin American Chamber of Commerce, serves as a commissioner of the Metropolitan Nashville Human Relations Commission, and the Minority Business Advisory Council of Mayor David Briley.
-Marcela has served on the Nashville Area Chamber of Commerce board of governors as well as on the boards of the YWCA, Oasis Center and Center for Nonprofit Management boards.
-She enjoys films, theater, ballet, opera and the symphony.
-Marcela also loves to travel, dance, and try new restaurants.
-She has a 28-year-old son, Esteban Pedraza, who is an award-winning film director residing in Brooklyn, NY.
+She currently serves as a commissioner of the Metropolitan Nashville Human Relations Commission, and the Minority Business Advisory Council of Mayor David Briley.
+Marcela has served on the Nashville Area Chamber of Commerce Board of Governors as well as on the boards of the YWCA, Oasis Center and Center for Nonprofit Management.
+Marcela has a 28-year-old son, Esteban Pedraza, who is an award-winning film director residing in Brooklyn, NY.

 Ms. Gómez is involved in the Nashville civic, business, and philanthropic communities.
-She currently serves in the following organizations:
+She currently serves ON THE BOARD OF DIRECTORS OF The following organizations:

 Ms. Gómez has also served on the FOLLOWING boards AND COMMITTEES: